LHAGELS/LHAGELS.github.io/_posts/2020-05-31-How-to-visualize-the-composition-of-your-university-programme.md

 The final result will be an **interactive visual representation** of the B.Sc.
 Economics in Konstanz at the end of this post.

 ## Let's start from scratch!
+<i class="far fa-sticky-note"></i> **Note:** Unless you are not a student of the University of Konstanz the first steps may highly vary.
+In this case you should examine the website with the web-developer tool first to find the relevant elements.
+If you need further consultation, do not hesitate to contact me!
+  {: .notice--info}
+  {: .text-justify}
 ### 1. Scrape some Data from the Web
 There are several libraries for web scraping available.
 The most common used in python are **BeautifulSoup and Selenium** because they are **to apply intuitively**.
 Due to complexity issues of the exam table we want to scrape in this session I use a combination of both in this project. **Selenium unveils** the required information while **Beautifulsoup extracts** the HTML-code in this case.